 Enchanted Forest Water Safari is a large seasonal, outdoor water park that includes the Cascade Falls family raft ride, the Killermanjaro speed slide, and the Tidal Wave Pool.
 The park also offers "dry" amusement rides including a Ferris wheel, bumper cars, and a Tilt-A-Whirl.
 "Enchanted" attractions include Storybook Lane and other activities for young children.

-Good-sized water park.
+Roseland is a good-sized water park.
 Highlights include The Cliff, a 65-foot-tall speed slide, and Mammoth, a family raft ride.
 Other attractions include beach volleyball, boat rentals, and the Water War Zone water ballon fight.

 SplashDown Beach is a good-sized standalone water park.
 Highlights include Arctic Mammoth, a family raft ride, the Humunga Half-Pipe, and the large Monster Wave Pool.

 One of the country's most acclaimed and largest water parks, Splish Splash offers all kinds of ways to get wet.
-Highlights include the bowl ride, Dragon's Den, as well as speed slides, and a funnel ride.
+Highlights include the bowl ride, Dragon's Den, as well as speed slides and a funnel ride.

 Located next to The Great Escape amusement park (which is open during the warmer months), the indoor Six Flags Great Escape Lodge remains open year round.
 It is comparatively small for an indoor park.
 But it offers a surprising number of attractions including a FlowRider wave simulator for body surfing and Avalanche, a family raft ride.